samchillcott/gatsby-starter-dev-portfolio/README.md

 - Minimalistic display of portfolio items on landing Page.
 - Gifs of each project in action.
 - Links to Live site, readme (further project notes and learnings) and source code for each project.
-- About Section including icons for skills and contact email which auto opens a precomposed subject.
+- About Section including icons for skills and contact email which auto opens a pre-composed subject.
 - Viewable and downloadable resume pdf.
 - Social Media links.
+- Descriptions of each technology on hover state for those not familiar with the logos.
 - Mobile responsive.
 - TLS certificate.
 - Hosted on personal subdomain.